joeywwwu/Loan-Default-Prediction-of-Landing-Club/README.md

 Implemented cross-validation to ensure model robustness.
 Evaluated model performance using metrics such as accuracy, recall, precision, and ROC-AUC scores.

 ## Results
-- Analyzed the geographic distribution and other key characteristics of the dataset.
-- Identified important features contributing to the predictive power of our models.
 - Implemented and evaluated multiple models including Logistic Regression, Random Forest, KNN, and SVM to predict target outcomes.
-- Tuned models using 5-fold cross-validation, achieving high accuracy and robust performance metrics.
+- Tuned models using 5-fold cross-validation, achieving ~91% out-of-sample recall, ~98% test accuracy, and ~96% AUC scores

 ## Report
 The final report can be found here.